1 man is dead and 2 workers are missing after a parking garage partially collapsed in Grays Ferry

 “It shook our home,” Fields said.
 “I wasn’t sure what was going on.”

 A short time later, Fields said, he went over to the site and noticed two large cracks in the building.
-As he was watching the scene, he added, he saw construction workers using a lift to get off the top of the garage, as well as workers clearing vehicles and bystanders away from the area on 30th Street.
+As he was watching the scene, he added, he saw construction workers using a lift to get down from the top of the garage, as well as workers clearing vehicles and bystanders away from the area on 30th Street.

 “They were clearly worried about something falling on them,” he said.